 Despite the fact that both sourcing and procurement deal with suppliers and purchasing, the two involve very different processes.
-Sourcing consists of spend analysis; finding suppliers; managing RFIs, RFQs, RFPs and RFx’s; managing contracts; and supplier relationship management (SRM).
+Sourcing consists of spend analysis; finding suppliers; managing RFIs, RFQs, RFPs and RFxs; managing contracts; and supplier relationship management (SRM).
 The sourcing process ends before the procurement process begins, as procurement involves the purchasing and ordering of goods and services from those suppliers.

-Another solution offering both eProcurement and eSourcing, Coupa helps you go from initial spend analysis to contract management.
-Coupa provides insights into your expenditures, including purchase orders, invoices, etc. Similarly to Prokuria, Coupa provides RFP/RFQ templates to work with, so that the once time-consuming process takes far less time.
+Coupa’s sourcing management application helps users execute sourcing events and get the most from each potential sourcing opportunity.
+Users can configure alerts for things like increased spend and contract expirations.
+This app also provides insights into your expenditures, including purchase orders, invoices, etc. Coupa provides RFP/RFQ templates to work with so that the once time-consuming process takes far fewer resources.
 That said, you can use the system to create custom RFPs/RFQs as well.
 You can then copy it later if you want to use the same format.

-Additionally, the platform is accessible via mobile devices, so you can check in on your suppliers and their bids at any time.
+Additionally, the e-Sourcing platform is accessible via mobile devices, so you can check in on your suppliers and their bids at any time.

 Interactive what-if evaluation capabilities help plan for the future, so your supplier analysis isn’t solely based on opinions, which can be biased one way or another.
 Automated supplier ranking further automates the supplier review process, reducing the time it takes to come to a decision.

 Zycus also provides an entire suite of e-Sourcing software to help with other aspects of the procurement process, such as spend analysis, invoice management, contract management and supplier management.